ssciwr/clang-format-wheel/README.md

 This projects intends to release a new PyPI package for each major and minor release of `clang-format`.

-## Use from pipx
+## Use with pipx

-You can use `pipx` to use clang-format, as well.
-For example, `pipx run clang-format <args>` will run clang-format without any previous setup on any machine with pipx (including all default GitHub Actions / Azure runners, avoiding requiring a pre-install step or even `actions/setup-python`).
+You can use `pipx` to run clang-format, as well.
+For example, `pipx run clang-format <args>` will run clang-format without any previous install required on any machine with pipx (including all default GitHub Actions / Azure runners, avoiding requiring a pre-install step or even `actions/setup-python`).

 ## Use from pre-commit